The Truth about Hades and Hell Fire

 “Behold, the day is coming, that will burn as an oven.

 And all the proud, yes, and all who do wickedly, shall be stubble,

 and the day that is coming shall burn them up, says the Lord of hosts, That it shall leave them neither root nor branch.
 Malachi 4:1

 Summary and Conclusion

-It would normally be considered bad practise to take into account feelings when it comes to studying the Word of God, however there is one area involved in this topic where feelings cannot be avoided.
+It would normally be considered bad practice to take into account feelings when it comes to studying the Word of God, however there is one area involved in this topic where feelings cannot be avoided.
 Take for instance this example: You had a dearly loved family member, whether brother, sister, son or daughter, who had lived an extremely righteous life.
 They devoted their time to the sick and the poor and the needy.
 They gave most of their wages to help others in need and when they weren’t productively earning their wages, their life was devoted to loving and helping others.
 If this person ever accidentally wronged anyone their first response would be to apologise and ask for forgiveness.
 Their love was so great for others that they could not bear the thought of hurting another person in any way, shape or form.
 However this person had seen other family members hurt severely by Christians that were not walking the Christian walk and as a result this person never accepted Christ as their Lord and Saviour.

 Revelation 21:4 “And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.”